 When you select ‘maximise clicks’ as your bid strategy, Google Ads will help you get as many clicks as possible within your budget.

 It’s pretty simple.
 You set an average daily budget, and Google gets to work and does the rest.
 Google will set your maximum cost-per-click (CPC), but you can put limits to prevent your bids from exceeding a certain amount.
 This could, however, limit the number of clicks your ad gets.
 And so sometimes it’s best to let Google do its thing.

 Remember, maximising clicks can burn through the budget quicker, as it is easier to get clicks than conversions.

 One strategy advertisers like to use is to select maximise clicks for at least two weeks.
 This allows Google to gather data so you can change your bid strategy to maximise conversions.
 With the data previously collected, it will be much more effective as it has all the information it needs to get those conversions.

-If your campaign is time sensitive, it may be better to maximise conversions for your healthcare business directly.
+If your campaign is time sensitive, it may be better to maximise conversions for your clinic directly.

 In order to use maximise conversions as a strategy, you need to track your conversions, including inserting a conversion code onto the coding in your website.

 How do you do this?
 It’s best to get the experts involved in coding, as one mistake can ruin your whole website.

 You’ll need to set up a Google Tag Manager account and get the code which you should send to your developer so they can paste it on the website’s code.
 Once that’s done, they will connect your Google Tag Manager account with your Google Ads account to start creating your versions, and you’ll be able to start using maximise conversions as a bid strategy.